coy-humphrey/nvme-hpe/documentation/backup_implementation.md

 ## Overview

-We uses rsync to backup all important files on our main disk to a backup disk.
+We used rsync to backup all important files on our main disk to a backup disk.
 We will now periodically run a backup script to perform a diff backup from our primary drive onto our secondary backup drive after important milestones.

 ## Implementation Steps